jawah/niquests/docs/user/advanced.rst

 - **tls_handshake_latency**: The amount of time consumed for the TLS handshake completion.
 - **request_sent_latency**: The amount of time consumed to encode and send the whole request through the socket.

-.. warning:: Depending on your platform and interpreter, some key element might not be available and be assigned ``None`` everytime.
-Like **certificate_dict** on MacOS.
+.. warning:: Depending on the platform and interpreter, some values may always be ``None``.
+For example, :attr:`~urllib3.backend._base.ConnectionInfo.certificate_dict` may be unavailable on macOS.

-List of tangible use-cases:

-- Displaying cool stuff on the screen for CLI based tools.
-- Also debugging, obviously.
-- Among others thing.

-.. note:: In a asynchronous HTTP request, you may pass awaitable functions in addition to the usual synchronous ones.

-Class-Based Hooks
+Typical uses include displaying connection diagnostics in command-line applications, collecting telemetry, and debugging transport behavior.

+.. note:: :class:`~niquests.AsyncSession` accepts both synchronous callbacks and coroutine functions. :class:`~niquests.Session` accepts synchronous callbacks only.

+Class-based hooks
 -----------------

 .. versionadded:: 3.16.0